James-Ding/LanguageCOME/docs/Come_std.md

-# COME std Module Specification
+ # Come std Module Specification

 **Version:** 0.1

 ## Overview

-The `std` module provides core I/O facilities in COME, replacing C's procedural stdio with object-based APIs.
+The `std` module provides core I/O facilities in Come, replacing C's procedural stdio with object-based APIs.
 It emphasizes resource safety via ownership, deterministic cleanup, and compiler-enforced guarantees.
 No manual resource management required, but optional explicit methods available.
 Leaks are impossible due to auto-cleanup.

 This spec focuses on file/stream I/O (`FILE`) as a complete replacement for C stdio.
 All character-related methods operate on `wchar` (wide char, Unicode-aware).